shahincsejnu/httpAPIserver/README.md

 ### Run by CLI Commands

-- start the API in default port : 8080 by `httpAPIserver apiStart`
+- start the API in default port : 8080 by `httpAPIserver start`
-- start the API in your given port by `httpAPIserver apiStart -p=8088`, give your port number in the place of 8088
+- start the API in your given port by `httpAPIserver start -p=8088`, give your port number in the place of 8088

 ### API Endpoints Testing